-FORT ERIE - Since March 2021, Fort Erie has had over 77 new businesses open in all areas of Town including; Crystal Beach (11), Douglastown (2), Fort Erie including Garrison & Bridgeburg (44), Ridgeway (16), and Stevensville (4).
+FORT ERIE - Since January 2020, Fort Erie has had over 156 new businesses open in all areas of Town including; Crystal Beach (30), Fort Erie including Garrison (44), Bridgeburg (37), Ridgeway (28), Stevensville (6), and Douglastown (2).
 The types of businesses include; retail, food establishments, and professional services.
+This number continues to increase as companies and entrepreneurs experience the great opportunity and value of investing in Fort Erie.

-ABATEMENT TECHNOLOGIES -
+ABATEMENT TECHNOLOGIES

-Abatement Technologies has been operating in Fort Erie for 76 years.
-They are currently constructing their new state of the art 100,000 sq. ft. manufacturing facility and global headquarters.
-The space will leverage innovative manufacturing and production processes in a purpose-built facility designed to support the company's strategic long-term growth plans.
+Abatement Technologies has been operating in Fort Erie for 79 years.
+They completed construction on a new state of the art 100,000 sq. ft. manufacturing facility in the summer of 2023.
+The new facility now serves as the company's global headquarters.
+The new purpose-built facility was designed to leverage innovative manufacturing and production processes and to support the company's strategic long-term growth plans.